 OPG's costs for pensions and retirement benefits are significantly above market.
 The WTW Report includes a section on pensions and benefits.
 Unfortunately for the purposes of this analysis, "benefits" in the WTW Report includes both benefits for retirees (OPEBs) and for current employees.
 Regardless, the WTW Report concludes that overall OPG's pensions and benefits are approximately 32% more generous than the market median.
-352

-A confidential Benefit Index Report prepared for OPG by AON Hewitt came to similar conclusions.
-The Benefit Index Report assessed the value of OPG's salaried employee benefits program compared to the benefit programs of compared to the companies, which had been selected by OPG.
-353
+A confidential Benefit Index Report prepared for OPG by AON Hewitt in 2013 came to similar conclusions.
+The Benefit Index Report assessed the value of OPG's salaried employee benefits program for the PWU compared to the benefit programs of 16 other companies, which had been selected by OPG.
+The report covers benefits for both current and former employees, and pensions.